hdg-zero/hdg-music/README.md

 - If you experience issues during the download process, check the `download.log` file for error messages and additional information.

+## Additional Tools

+Additional tools are available in the scripts/ folder, listed below.
+Each of these scripts has its documentation provided in the same folder.

+- merge.sh: merges folders that start in the same way
+- merge-subfolders.sh: merges subfolders that have the same name

 ## License

 This script is provided as-is without any warranty.
 Feel free to modify and use it according to your needs.